jayzheng98/jayzheng98.github.io/_notes/Online Programming.md

     maze[n][m]=0;   // Restore step and mark (Whether backtracking is needed depends on the actual situation) }
 ```

 **2.** If the entrance is not unique, use *for loops* (usually 2) in the main func to traverse all the entrances.
  - **BM57 Number of islands** needs to use loops to find 1 to define the entrance of an island.
 Every time we pass in a position in an island, 0 should be set first, but it cannot be restored to 1 after passing out!
-Otherwise, we would enter the same island multiple times during the loops.
+Otherwise, we would enter the same island multiple times during the loops

 ### HJ67 & HJ89 24-point game (24点游戏)
 **1.** Use array "rec" to mark whether the number is used to achieve the full arrangement：